Vélizy-Villacoublay Air Base

 The Vélizy-Villacoublay Air Base (Base aérienne 107 Vélizy-Villacoublay) is a French Air and Space Force (Armée de l'air et de l'espace, ALAE) base.
-The base is located approximately 2 mi southeast of Vélizy-Villacoublay; about 8 mi southwest of Paris.
+The base is located approximately 2 mi southeast of the centre of Vélizy-Villacoublay; about 8 mi southwest of Paris.

+The air base property is within three communes in two departments: Vélizy-Villacoublay and Jouy-en-Josas in Yvelines, and Bièvres in Essonne.

 Units

 The base is the home station for the following units: